Carlos D Won't Rejoin Interpol For 15th Anniversary Gigs

 Do you miss Carlos D?
 Do you think the one-time Interpol musician and the band will ever again be on good terms?
 Are you planning on attending any of Interpol’s Turn on the Bright Lights anniversary concerts?

-Let us know your thoughts on Interpol and Carlos in the comments section below.
+Let us know your thoughts on Interpol and Carlos Dengler in the comments section below.

 [Featured Image by Victor Moriyama/Getty Images]